AZthemute/Omori-Dialogue-Generator/README.md

 2. Edit the contents of each of the boxes
     * Character name is simple enough!
 Just click on it and edit it.
-    * If you want a character's dialogue sprite to appear, enable the bust checkbox and upload an image..
+    * If you want a character's dialogue sprite to appear, enable the character checkbox and upload an image..
     * Dialogue is a little harder, however!
 Ensure that you press enter if your dialogue takes up more than one line to allow it to render properly (unless you like squished text).